skiadas/ProgLangCourse/notes/ocaml_functions.md

 - It needs to provide a name for the function
 - It needs to provide a symbol for the function's parameter (we will discuss functions of multiple parameters later)
 - It needs to provide the *body* of the function.
-The body is an expression that needs to be evaluated under certain conditions.
+The body is an expression that will be evaluated in a specific environment when the function is applied

-Since we already have ways of giving names to functions, we'll want to piggyback on that concent.
+Since we already have ways of giving names to functions, we'll want to piggyback on that concept.
 Hence the syntax for function definitions is as follows:

 ```
 let f x = e